 - Contributions can go a long way regardless of the amount.

-- It’s easy and hassle-free – Visit our Give a Gift page to download the form appropriate for the occasion you’re celebrating.
+- It’s easy and hassle-free – visit our Give a Gift page to explore your options.

 - You may be eligible for a special gift tax exclusion.

 Keep in mind, each Maryland taxpayer who opens an account or contributes to an existing account is eligible for the Maryland State income tax deduction.
 Learn more about the details of tax benefits.

 Help your grandchildren achieve their dreams by helping to fund their future education!
 If you’re a Maryland taxpayer, opening your own account for your grandchild can allow you to take advantage of special tax benefits like a Maryland State income deduction for your contributions.
 Opening your own account also ensures that you retain control of the savings and how the account is used.
 In addition, you can name a successor account holder to help determine who will assume control of the account in the future.

 Maryland 529 offers two easy and smart ways to save.
 Plus:

 Learn more about the features and benefits of Our Plans!

 A 529 college savings plan is a smart way to stay in control of the assets now, and shows how much you value education and your family’s future.
 Plus, 529 plans offer special gift and estate tax benefits.